AnyLog-co/documentation/getting started.md

 run client () sql my_dbms "select count(*) from my_table"
 </pre>
 More information is available at [Queries and info requests to the AnyLog Network](https://github.com/AnyLog-co/documentation/blob/master/queries%20and%20info%20requests.md).

+# Network security

+Several mechanisms secure the data managed by the network:
+* Nodes authentication - each node is assigned with a private and public key.
+The public key servers as the identification of the node and the private key is used to sign messages send by the node.
+When a node sends a message, the message data includes the public key of the sender and a signature done with the private key of the sender.
+Using the signature, the node that received the message is able to authenticate the sender.
+Then the node evaluates the permissions provided to the sender and determines if the sender is authorized as needed.
+* User authentication - users can be assigned with private and public keys and consider as a node with the process described above.
+* Basic authentication - Nodes can be updated with a list of user names and passoword and satisfy commands from users providing the registered passwords.
+* Certificate - The network can provide certificates to Clients and Servers and configured such that connection to clients use SSL with client and server Certificate authentication.
+* Encryption - message send between nodes in the network can be encrypted.
+More information is available at [User Authentication](https://github.com/AnyLog-co/documentation/blob/master/authentication.md).